method-inc/bots/README.md

 Log in with a Google account and upload your bot as you would normally, by using the `/bot` route.

 Go to the `/test` route to run test matches.
 In the dropdown menus, you can choose the bots to compete.
-Click the "new game" button to start and view the match.
+Click the "new game" button to start and view the match. **Note the ```/test``` route can only be used on localhost - not on the production site**

 # Game Rules